sketchplugins/plugin-directory/README.md

 - [Resize Commands](https://github.com/ANGIstudio/Sketch-Resize-Commands) by Andre Jilderda: Resize and reposition objects by using simple arithmetic commands, like 'b+20,lr+20'.
 Multiple objects are supported.
 - [Reverse](https://github.com/lucaorio/sketch-reverse) by Luca Orio:
 - [Review](https://github.com/marcelinollano/sketch-review) by Marcelino Llano: Mark artboards and layers as pending or done
+- [Rotate Artboard Orientation](https://github.com/mmilano/sketch-rotate-artboards) by Michel Milano: Rotate the selected artboard's orientation - width will become height, height will become width.
+- [Rotator](https://github.com/pberrecloth/rotator-sketch-plugin) by Peter Berrecloth: Rotate the selected layers
 - [rough-sketch](https://github.com/mathieudutour/rough-sketch) by mathieudutour:
+- [RTL | ⅃TЯ](https://github.com/devinmancuso/sketch-rtl/#readme) by Devin Mancuso: Automate the creation of RTL layouts of your designs.
+- [Sandro's Sketch Plugins](https://github.com/alssndro/sandros-sketch-plugins) by Sandro: A library of Sketch Plugins aimed towards working with horizontal/vertical grid layouts and typography
 - [Save with Frame](https://github.com/redgell/Save-with-Frame) by Rob Edgell: Plugin to export artboards with phone frame
 - [Scale all in place](https://github.com/delighted/sketch-scale-all-in-place) by Mike Gowen: Sketch plugin to scale all selected layers, in place, from center.
+- [ScreenFork](https://github.com/screenfork/ScreenFork) by screenfork: Allows to export pages with variants depending on their name prefixes
 - [ScrollMotion](https://github.com/jonmmay/sketch-scrollmotion) by Jon May: Import and Export app UI for use with ScrollMotion SmartStudio
 - [Search Everywhere](https://github.com/MrPeak/sketch-search-everywhere) by MrPeak: Search layer and select it, by matching `textValue`, `name` or `ObjectID`.
 - [Seca](https://github.com/iGenius-Srl/Seca) by iGenius Srl: Exporting sketch to platforms